CTSRD-CHERI/cheribsd-getting-started/src/packages/README.md

 They should not be used for a security evaluation, in which case you should use CheriABI instead.

-There are currently over 9,500 benchmark ABI packages available which should include almost all packages that are available in the CheriABI package repository.
+There are currently ~10,000 benchmark ABI packages available which should include almost all packages that are available in the CheriABI package repository.